The 5 Best Websites for Historical Financial Data

 In addition to their financial statements, every company reports specific business metrics that provide valuable insights into their growth, performance, and progress on key objectives.

-For instance, Nvidia reports on Data Center revenue growth, Tesla posts numbers on deliveries across each of its models, and Apple reports on iPhone sales:
+For instance, Nvidia reports on data center revenue, Tesla shares numbers on deliveries by model, and Apple breaks out its device sales:

 You won't find this level of granularity on an income statement or balance sheet, but it's critical information to know as an investor in these stocks.